Break Bad Habits: How to Replace Bad Habits with Good Ones

 Some common triggers for bad habits are:

 Now take the list of triggers and replace these triggers with good action.
 For instance, if you want to smoke when you get bored, try doing 5 push-ups instead.
-This is how you change bad habits into good ones.
+This is how you change unhealthy habits into good ones.

 Even if you can’t find something good to replace your bad habit with, replace it with something better.
 If the first thing you do when you get in your car is light up a cigarette, instead try chewing some gum.
 This is one of the more effective and sustainable ways to break bad habits.